 The economic crises of the 21st century call for a new generation of Christian leaders with the knowledge and understanding of the principles of economic and political liberty.

 To help answer this call, the Charles G. Koch Charitable Foundation is funding a distinct and advanced learning opportunity to a select number of undergraduate students at Regent University — the Koch Leaders Program.
-Students selected to participate in this program critically explore and evaluate books and ideas concerning the principles of political and economic freedom.
-Participants also investigate the relationship between Christianity, public policy, and free market system.
+Students selected to participate in this program critically explore books and ideas that address the relationship between Christianity, public policy, and a market-based economy.

-In addition, during the course of the program, two prominent speakers will hosted to interact with the students concerning issues of faith, vocation, and economics.
+In addition, during the course of the program, a prominent speaker will be hosted to interact with the students concerning issues of faith, vocation, and economics.
 Previous speakers have included Dan Forest, then-Lt.
 Gov. of North Carolina; the Hon.
 Doug Bandow, former Special Assistant to President Reagan; and the Hon.
 Bill Wichterman, former Special Assistant to Pres.
 George W. Bush.